mchliyah/42_rainfall/level1/wariteup.md

 0804847f        return system(line: "/bin/sh")
 ```

-it return  return system(line: "/bin/sh") we got to run is
+it return system(line: "/bin/sh") we got to run it

 \-> overflow fill the buffer + the run adress  and pass command that hand on the /bin/sh sense it return it :